 Alerts are standard Live Queries that run continuously, and trigger whenever there are one or more rows in the search result.

-For example, an alarm can be configured to trigger whenever there are more than five status 500s in the accesslog.
+For example, you can configure an alarm to trigger whenever there are more than five status 500s in the accesslog.

 #type=accesslog statuscode=500 | count(as=internal_server_errors) | internal_server_errors > 5